1980 Maharashtra Legislative Assembly election

 The 1980 Maharashtra State Assembly election was held in July 1980.
 A total of 288 seats were contested.

 List of participating political parties

 Results

-The Indian National Congress (Indira) won the majority of seats.
+The Indian National Congress (Indira) got a clear majority, winning 186 seats, when 144 were required for a simple majority.
 Abdul Rehman Antulay became Chief Minister, Sharad Shankar Dighe became Speaker, and Sharad Pawar became leader of the opposition.